Bhagyashreeyalagi02/Tic-Tac-Toe-Game/README.md

 Winning the Game: The game automatically detects and announces the winner if a player aligns three marks in a row—horizontally, vertically, or diagonally.
 Draw: If all cells are filled and no player has won, the game will declare a draw.
 Reset: Click the "Reset" button to start a new game.
-Contributing
-Contributions to improve the game are welcome!
-If you have suggestions, bug reports, or want to add new features, please follow these steps: